North York Moors: Physical geography

 The North York Moors consist of a moorland plateau, dissected by a number of deep dales or valleys containing cultivated land or woodland.
 The largest dale is Eskdale, the valley of the River Esk which flows from west to east and empties into the North Sea at Whitby.
-The Cleveland Hills rise north of Eskdale.
 At the western end of Eskdale, the valley divides into three smaller dales, Westerdale (the upper valley of the River Esk), Baysdale and Commondale.
-A series of side dales drain into Eskdale from the moorland on its southern side, from west to east Danby Dale, Little Fryup Dale, Great Fryup Dale, Glaisdale and the Goathland valley.
+A series of side dales drain into Eskdale from the moorland on its southern side: from west to east these are Danby Dale, Little Fryup Dale, Great Fryup Dale, Glaisdale and the Goathland valley.
 Kildale, west of Commondale and separated only by a low watershed, is drained by the River Leven, which flows west to join the River Tees.

+The Cleveland Hills rise north and west of Eskdale.
+They merge into the Hambleton Hills, which form the western edge of the North York Moors and form a sharp escarpment overlooking the Vale of Mowbray.

-On their south side, the moorland is incised by a series of dales which drain into tributaries of the River Derwent.
+On their south side, the moorland is incised by a series of dales which cut through the Tabular Hills to drain into tributaries of the River Derwent.
 The westernmost dale is Rye Dale, to the west of which rise the Hambleton Hills.
 Bilsdale is a side dale of Rye Dale.
 East of Bilsdale Bransdale, Farndale, Rosedale and Newton Dale cut into the moorland.
 In the south east, the landscape is marked by the narrow valleys of the upper reaches of the Derwent and its upper tributaries.

 About 23 per cent of the North York Moors is under woodland cover (mostly located to the south-west and south-east), equivalent to more than 300 square kilometres of trees.
 It is home to the largest concentration of ancient and veteran trees in northern England.

 The Derwent crosses the Vale of Pickering flowing westwards, turns southwards at Malton and flows through the eastern part of the Vale of York before emptying into the River Ouse at Barmby on the Marsh.